 Here we look at compliance against the targets for occupational therapy, physiotherapy and speech and language therapy (SALT).
 Overall, compliance against the SALT target is significantly lower than the physiotherapy and occupational therapy targets.
-In 2017/18, compliance against the SALT target was 50.7% compared with 80.4% for physiotherapy and 85.7% for occupational therapy.
-The percentage of people receiving the recommended intensity of therapies has improved over the last five years, but there are still many patients who do not receive the amount of rehabilitation therapy that they need.
+In 2018/19, compliance against the SALT target was 52% compared with 82% for physiotherapy and 91% for occupational therapy.
+The percentage of people receiving the recommended intensity of therapies has improved over the last six years, but there are still many patients who do not receive the amount of rehabilitation therapy that they need.

 People who have had a stroke should be offered early supported discharge if the multidisciplinary stroke team assesses that it is suitable for them.
 Early supported discharge is a system in which rehabilitation is provided to stroke patients at home instead of in hospital, at the same intensity as inpatient care.
 Here we assess the quality of supported discharge for stroke patients.

 Patients who are suffering from a loss of bladder and bowel control should have a continence plan drawn up within at least three weeks of arriving at hospital.
 The percentage of applicable patients who met the continence plan target increased from 75% in 2013/14 to 94% in 2018/19.